FrancoLacourt/Backend-exercise/README.md

 - Postman, to test all endpoints.
 - Swagger, for documentation.

 This is not deployed, yet.
-So if you want to test it by yourself, you must create your own database and put the information on the file called "constants.properties", it is located on resources folder.
+So if you want to test it by yourself, you must create your own database and put the information as environmental variables.
 You should have something like the following:

 database.url=jdbc:mysql://localhost:YourPort/YourDataBaseName?allowPublicKeyRetrieval=true&useSSL=false&useTimezone=true&serverTimezone=GMT&characterEncoding=UTF-8